jugglingdev/shopping-list-app/README.md

 Next up was passing recipe data with property binding.
 For this, I set up the code for a single `recipe-item` and `@Input() recipe: Recipe` from `recipe.model.ts`.
 I then added `*ngFor` to `recipe-list` to iterate through each `recipe-item`.
 I used property binding to bind the `recipe` property from `recipe-item.component.ts` to the iterable item.
 From here, I used a combination of event and property binding to display the recipe details of the selected recipe.

-Side note: while incorporating the features in this phase, I noticed a trend of starting with the child component and working out to the parent.
-This makes a nice flow when working with these types of data binding examples.
+Side note: while incorporating the features in this phase, I noticed a trend of starting with the child component and working up to the parent.
+This makes a nice flow when working with these types of data-binding examples.

 Lastly, I added a feature to allow the user to input a name and amount for a given ingredient and add that ingredient to the shopping list.
 To do so, I added local references to `nameInput` and `amountInput` in the `shopping-edit` template and set up `@ViewChild()` decorators for each in the TypeScript.
 Then, I added a `(click)` event listener on the `add` button that calls `onAddItem`, emitting `newIngredient`.
 The `(ingredientAdded)` listener in the `shopping-list` template then calls `onIngredientAdded`, which pushes the new ingredient to the `ingredients` array.
 Both the ingredient name and amount are displayed in the list.